Alexandre-Neves/LazyGASPI-HS/README.md

 # LazyGASPI-HS
-## Implementation of the LazyGASPI library with a Homogeneous and Sharded implementation.
+### Implementation of the LazyGASPI library with a Homogeneous and Sharded implementation

 |  Implementation of            | at            |
 | ----------------------------- | ------------- |